groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-XML Paper Specification File (.xps) represents page layout files that are based on XML Paper Specifications created by Microsoft.
-This format was developed by Microsoft as a replacement of EMF file format and is similar to PDF file format, but uses XML in layout, appearance, and printing information of a document.
+Represents an XML Paper Specification File (.xps), which represents page layout files based on XML Paper Specifications created by Microsoft.
+This format was developed by Microsoft as a replacement for the EMF file format and is similar to the PDF file format, but uses XML in the layout, appearance, and printing information of a document.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/page-description-language/xps